SSCT-Lab/MoCoAssembler/README.md

 >
 > `/MoCoAssembler/utils`  --  MoCo utility class.
 ## Usage
-In order to reproduce our tool, you first need to download and unzip `/MoCoAssembler`, and surface according to the corresponding `README.md`.
+In order to reproduce our tool, you first need to download and unzip `/MoCoAssembler`, and use MoCo according to the corresponding `README.md`.

 | Library    | Link                                                                         |
 | ---------- |------------------------------------------------------------------------------|